 Everyone was new to RVing at some point, even the full-time RVer, so take comfort in knowing that you’re in good company.
 RV beginners will typically feel unprepared for their first trip.
 This is a normal feeling, but the important thing to remember is that it will pass quickly, especially after you take your first camping trip.

-Below, we have some good RV tips to get you started.
-However, if you need to focus in on a particular area, feel free to jump ahead to the different sections:
+Below is a quick list of everything this article covers.
+However, if you need to focus on a particular area, feel free to jump ahead to the different sections:

 To start RVing, the first thing you’ll need is an RV.
 We’ll cover the different types of RVs later, but first, we’ll look at the options for renting or buying the right RV.